Karl & Co

 Karl & Co is a Norwegian situation comedy created by Tore Ryen, starring Nils Vogt reprising his role as Karl Reverud from the popular sitcom Mot i brøstet.
 It aired on TV 2, running for three seasons from 1998 to 2001, a total of 63 episodes.

+By 2003, Karl & Co had been run three times.
+Together with the five runs of Mot i brøstet, the episodes had an accumulated viewership of 376 million.